 What is Tempeh?

-Tempeh is made from fermented soy or other beans.
-The brand I used also includes barley, brown rice, and millet.
-It does contain gluten.
-The satisfying chewy texture in tempeh can be appealing to omnivores who are switching to a plant-based diet.
-You can slice it thinly, season it, and bake it for a savory bacon replacement.
-Marinated, grilled slices are great in sandwiches or wraps.
-You’ll find it in the refrigerated section, but not all grocery stores carry it.
+Marinated, grilled slices of tempeh are great in sandwiches or wraps or for salads.
+You’ll find tempeh in the refrigerated section, but not all grocery stores carry it.
 While it can be eaten right out of the package, I think it tastes much better cooked.
 Here are some more cooking ideas for tempeh from America’s Test Kitchen.

 Nutrition in Tempeh

-A 4-ounce portion of tempeh contains about 20 grams of protein, which is a lot for a vegan protein source!
-It has 9 grams of fiber – way better than meats or cheeses which all have none.
+A 4-ounce portion of tempeh contains about 17-20 grams of protein, which is a lot for a vegan protein source!
+It has 4-9 grams of fiber – way better than meats or cheeses which all have none.
 One serving provides 15% of the Daily Value for iron and 10% of the Daily Value for iron.
-This is also especially helpful for vegans.
-There are only 10 milligrams of sodium.
-One serving has 16 grams of carbohydrates, 120 calories, and 11 grams of fat.
-Only 2 grams are saturated, and the rest are heart-healthy unsaturated fats.

-Thai Peanut Tempeh Ingredient Notes
+Thai Peanut Tempeh Ingredients

-Sesame oil – imparts a wonderful, rich flavor.
+- Sesame oil – imparts a wonderful, rich flavor.
 Just use it in small amounts. it should be stored in the refrigerator for freshness.
 Take it out a little while before you use it because some of the fat solidifies when cold.

-Peanut butter: I prefer creamy, but you can use crunchy if you prefer.
+- Peanut butter: I prefer creamy, but you can use crunchy if you prefer.

-Reduced sodium soy sauce – use this or tamari sauce to limit the sodium from regular soy sauce.
+- Reduced sodium soy sauce – use this or tamari sauce to limit the sodium from regular soy sauce.
 If you don’t have these, you can also just use a little less soy sauce.

 Cooking Tips

-After hearing the oil and stir-frying the tempeh for a couple of minutes, I added the vegetables, soy sauce, peanut butter, and red curry paste.
-This cooks for about 5 minutes, or until hot.
-If the frozen broccoli is not heated through, cover the pan for a few more minutes.
+After hearing the oil and stir-frying the tempeh for a couple of minutes, add the vegetables, soy sauce, peanut butter, and red curry paste.

 More Recipes You May Enjoy